gobics/cocopye-database/README.md

 ## Database Structure

 CoCoPyE can be used with Pfam versions 24 and 28.
 It has to use a database that was build with the same version.
-They can be found in the corresponding folders (`24` and `28`). `testdata` contains several sequences from the reference that can be used with `cocopye toolbox testrun`. version.txt`contains the current version (has to be incremented manually when a new release is published). `info.txt` contains information about the dataset source. `scripts` contains Python files that are used to build or update this database.
+They can be found in the corresponding folders (`24` and `28`). `testdata` contains several sequences from the reference that can be used with `cocopye toolbox testrun`. `version.txt` contains the current version (has to be incremented manually when a new release is published). `info.txt` contains information about the dataset source. `scripts` contains Python files that are used to build or update this database.
 They are not required for running CoCoPyE.
 (I decided to include them here for completeness reasons.)

 ## How to update this database

-This is a step-by-step instruction (for myself or future maintainers of this repository) how to update the database.
+These are step-by-step instructions (for myself or future maintainers of this repository) on how to update the database.

 1. Create a new environment and install the requirements.